John DiGilio: Involvement in organized crime

 He lived in Bayonne, New Jersey.
 As a young man, DiGilio became involved in illegal gambling, loansharking, labor racketeering and extortion in the Genovese family.
 During the 1950s, under family boss Vito Genovese, DiGilio became a made man, or full family member.
 He later worked for boss Frank Tieri and Benny Malangone.

 In 1968, DiGilio was indicted on extortion charges.
 DiGilio had made two $1,000 usurious loans in 1966 and 1967 to a New Jersey man who, after paying $7,400 interest, refused to pay anything else.
 The victim then receive a threatening call from DiGilio, which he recorded.
-DiGilio was able to prove that the voice print of the recording did not match his own voice, and was acquitted in 1970.
+DiGilio was able to prove that the voiceprint of the recording did not match his own voice, and was acquitted in 1970.

-In the mid-1970s, Digilio became secretary-treasurer of International Longshoremen's Association Local 1588 in Bayonne, New Jersey, a union local under Genovese control since the 1960s.
-Digilio used his position to extort payments from shipping companies in exchange for smooth labor relations.
+In the mid-1970s, DiGilio became secretary-treasurer of International Longshoremen's Association Local 1588 in Bayonne, New Jersey, a union local under Genovese control since the 1960s.
+DiGilio used his position to extort payments from shipping companies in exchange for smooth labor relations.
 In 1986, Fortune Magazine named DiGilio as number 39 on its list of the 50 most powerful Cosa Nostra bosses in the United States.
 As DiGilio's criminal activities attracted more law enforcement attention, he started displaying bizarre conduct.
 Law enforcement was unsure if the activities were genuine or just a ruse.

 Racketeering trials and death

 In 1988, DiGilio and three other Genovese mobsters were indicted on federal racketeering charges.
 Defying his family bosses, DiGilio refused to retain a lawyer and instead mounted his own defense at the trial.
 During the trial, while arguing with the prosecuting attorney, DiGilio suffered a heart attack, but quickly recovered.
-While making his closing arguments, DiGilio dismissed Federal Bureau of Investigation (FBI) recordings of him as wikt:"locker room talk" and then dumped hundreds of cassette tapes into a garbage pail.
+While making his closing arguments, DiGilio dismissed Federal Bureau of Investigation (FBI) recordings of him as "locker room talk" and then dumped hundreds of cassette tapes into a garbage pail.
 On April 17, 1988, DiGilio was acquitted of racketeering, but the other defendants were convicted.
 The Genovese hierarchy was furious with DiGilio; they blamed him for the conviction of the other three men.
 What especially galled the leadership was that Donald Carson, one of the convicted defendants, was then forced to resign his position as secretary-treasurer of Local 1588.
 A Gambino crime family mobster replaced Carson at the local, effectively eliminating the Genovese family's major source of labor racketeering revenue.

 Shortly after DiGilio's trial ended, his wife Ellen reported him missing to police.
 On May 26, 1988, DiGilio's body was discovered floating in a bag on the Hackensack River near Carlstadt, New Jersey.
 He had five bullet wounds to the head.
 In 1998, Genovese mobster Louis Auricchio, the brother-in-law of New Jersey senator John A. Lynch, Jr. confessed to shooting DiGilio while they were riding in a car.
-Louis Auricchio was released from prison December 10, 2010, after serving his sentence.
+Louis Auricchio was released from prison on December 10, 2010, after serving his sentence.

 Since DiGilio's death, his crew has passed to Auricchio, Angelo Prisco, Salvatore Lombardo, and Louis Manna.